 - 2 tablespoon/30 mL cider vinegar

 - 1-2 cloves garlic (minced)

 - 1/4 teaspoon/1.25 mL black pepper

 Heat oil in a saucepan.
-Add garlic and cook for 15-20 seconds until it becomes fragrant.
+Add garlic and cook for 15 to 20 seconds until it becomes fragrant.
 Add ketchup and maple syrup, cider vinegar, and bourbon.
-Simmer over low heat for 4-5 minutes, stirring often.
+Simmer over low heat for 4 to 5 minutes, stirring often.
 Add Dijon mustard, salt, and black pepper.
-Simmer for 3-4 more minutes.
-Remove from heat and let the sauce cool for 5-10 minutes before using.
+Simmer for 3 to 4 more minutes.
+Remove from heat and let the sauce cool for 5 to 10 minutes before using.

-If you are making this sauce a day ahead of time, follow above instructions, but allow the sauce to cool for 20-30 minutes.
+If you are making this sauce a day ahead of time, follow the above instructions, but allow the sauce to cool for 20 to 30 minutes.
 Place into an airtight container and store in the refrigerator for up to 1 week after preparation.